LINKSHow to print this page

 1. Accessibility Options provides some special controls for disabilities.
 This page at Microsoft explains each feature in detail.
 This page explains the use of the feature in the Control Panel in detail.
 In addition I searched the MS site for accessibility and got this page in response which lists all the links in MS for this subject.
-Now with windows 8 much has changed.
-Do a search for Accessibility Options.
+This is a link to download a PDF file with excellent explanations.

 2. Add Hardware is rarely needed anymore.
 XP has provided almost perfect Plug and Play.

 3. Add/Remove Programs is discussed in detail on this page.

 4. Administrative Tools is best left to the geeks.